ewcastroh/mockito-app/README.md

 - Using `invocation.getMock().method()`: Invoking a method on a mock object.

 ### 11. Capturing Arguments
+- Using `@Captor`: Annotating a field to capture arguments.
 - Using `ArgumentCaptor<T>`: Captures arguments passed to a method.
 - Using `verify(mock).method(captor.capture())`: Extracts captured arguments for validation.
 - Using `captor.getAllValues()`: Retrieves all captured values.